Katie Ledecky in the most dominant distance swimmer in history. She is a 3-time Olympian, 7-time Olympic champion and 16-time world champion.

-A few weeks later, she surprised her country and the world with a gold medal finish in the 800 freestyle at the 2012 Olympic Games in London, solidifying her place on the international stage.
-Her time of 8:14.63 was scarily close to the World Record and broke Janet Evans’ long-standing American Record of 8:16.22.
+A few weeks later, she surprised her country and the world with a gold medal finish in the 800 freestyle at the 2012 Olympic Games in London.
+Her time of 8:14.63 was incredibly close to the World Record and broke Janet Evans’ long-standing American Record of 8:16.22.

 2013 FINA World Championships

 Ledecky returned to school and continued to train at NCAP with coach Bruce Gemmell.
 After

 countless splits and times that danced around world record paces, Ledecky made her move at the 2013 FINA World Championships in Barcelona.
 She set world records in both the 800 and 1500 freestyles and an American record in the 400.